davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 ## Summary of model results

-Our thermal modeling predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the shallow slab window than for the stalled-slab or underplated mantle nappe models.
-The geothermal gradients implied for the shallow slab window scenario are much higher than those suggested by heat flow data in the Coast Ranges, leading @Erkan2008 to favor a stalled slab tectonic scenario.
+Our thermal modeling predicts much higher temperatures within the mantle lithosphere, and much higher geothermal gradients, for the shallow slab window (scenario **A**) than for either of the other modeled scenarios.
+Predicted geotherms for the slab window do not align with geothermal gradients suggested by by heat flow data in the Coast Ranges or with mantle lithosphere temperatures measured by xenolith thermobarometry [@fig:model-comparison].
+We can thus reject a shallow slab-window source for the mantle lithosphere sampled by Crystal Knob.

-Our modeling predicts that both the stalled slab and Cretaceous mantle nappes reheated by a deep slab window recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.
+Both the stalled slab (scenario **B**) and Cretaceous mantle nappes reheated by a deep slab window (scenario **C**) suggest mantle lithosphere temperatures similar to those measured by xenolith thermobarometry and inferred from surface heat flows and seismic tomography.
 An assessment of model sensitivity presented in
 @sec:model_supplement includes biases that may influence the model results.
-Most pertinent is the underestimation of modeled geothermal gradients due to lack of accounting for exhumation during lithospheric thermal equilibration.
-This would: 1. push model results for the slab window scenario further out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; 2. push the Monterey plate to the upper margin of the field; and 3. push reheated mantle nappe towards the centroid of the field.
+Most pertinent is potential underestimation of true geothermal gradients due to lack of accounting for exhumation during lithospheric thermal equilibration.
+This would (1) push model results for the slab window scenario further out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; (2) push the stalled slab scenario (**B**) to the upper margin of the field; and (3) push the reheated mantle nappe (**C**) towards the centroid of the field.
 The direction of these potential model biases is summarized in
 @fig:model_comparison.